Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Analysis Procedure

 Here, $\chi_{\rm data}^{2}$ is the standard chi-squared function, {\it not} including the contribution of the priors, and $\mathbf{a}^{\star}$ is the posterior mode ({\it i.e.}, the best-fit point for the vector of fit parameters $\mathbf{a}$ when optimized against the augmented chi-squared function \cite{Lepage:2001ym}). $N_{\mathrm{cut}}$ is the number of data points cut from a data set---in this case, the number of ensembles omitted from a given extrapolation.
 The parameter $k$ is the number of independent parameters in a given fit function.
 The factor $\pr(M)$ is the prior probability of a given $M$.

 For most observables, we take $\pr(M)=1/N_M$, which corresponds to the minimal \textit{a priori} biasing of some models in favor of others.
 For $\amuLW$ and $\amuSIBC$, the flat prior $\pr(M)=1/N_M$ implicitly biases the BMA in favor of certain types of models over others due to combinatorial effects; see \cref{subsec:light_analysis,subsubsec:conn_sib_analysis} for the choices of model priors for these observables.
+The total uncertainties on model-averaged results are given as one-sigma deviations, as derived from the BMA variance of the mean in \cref{eq:BMAVar}.
 Our procedure for obtaining complete error budgets from the respective BMA analyses is described in Ref.~\cite{FermilabLatticeHPQCD:2023jof}, with any additional considerations described in the relevant analysis sections below.

 The probability weights defined in \cref{eq:modelProb} can be used to assess the relative weight of specific analysis choices in the BMA.
 Comparison of these weights can identify if a particular correction scheme or fit-function variation is preferred or suppressed by the averaging procedure.
 This identification is achieved by computing the ``subset probability'' of the model subset $S$ from the relative posterior probability of the variations contained in $S$: